verdigado/rocketchat2matrix/README.md

 Export them to `inputs/`

-## Running the Matrix Dev Server
+## Configuring the Matrix Dev Server

+Generate a Synapse homeserver config with the following command (you might change `my.matrix.host` for the actual server name, as it can't be changed afterwards):

 ```shell
 docker-compose run --rm -e SYNAPSE_SERVER_NAME=my.matrix.host -e SYNAPSE_REPORT_STATS=no synapse generate
 ```

-To run the script without hitting rate limiting, you SHOULD add the following options to the freshly generated `files/homeserver.yaml`. **Do not leave these in the production setup!**
+To run the script without hitting rate limiting and activating an *Application Service* to send messages by different users with our desired timestamps, you MUST add the following options to the freshly generated `files/homeserver.yaml`. **Do not leave these in the production setup!**

 ```yaml
 rc_joins: